prabugithub/UI-interview-questions/JavaScript_ES6.md

 ## Q.2 Spread operator uses

 * It helps to create array spreading values from another array.
-* It's used to create swallow copy
+* It's used to create swallow copy for object
 * When we use in the method argument we can pass n number of arguments to that function.
 * spread oprator always use to last argument of the function.